-Include other members of the interdisciplinary treatment team, family members, significant others, support partners, and so on, in sessions as appropriate; educate regarding eating disorders and nutrition as they relate to the patient's treatment plan and recovery needs.
+Include other members of the interdisciplinary treatment team, family members, significant others, support partners, etc., in sessions as appropriate; educate regarding eating disorders and nutrition as they relate to the patient's treatment plan and recovery needs.

 Refer to additional care as needed, including specialty medical care, psychiatry, mental health care, and other treatment levels.